wcabus/jwt-guard/test-settings.md

 Every test needs to call a valid API endpoint of your Web API project to verify whether the call is authenticated successfully or returns an unauthorized response, depending on the test case.
 Using the `TestSettings.TargetUrl` property, you can configure which API endpoint to use during testing.

+## Default assertions

+At the end of each test, the HTTP response returned by the API needs to be verified to match the test scenario.
+Some tests expect the HTTP response to indicate an authorized response, while others expect an unauthorized response.

+To configure these assertions, the `TestSettings` class has two properties:
+* `TestSettings.AssertAuthorizedResponse`: an `Action<HttpResponseMessage` which asserts that the HTTP response is a valid, authorized response.

+  By default, this delegate asserts that the HTTP response has a status code equal to `200 OK`.

+* `TestSettings.AssertUnauthorizedResponse`: an `Action<HttpResponseMessage` which asserts that the HTTP response is an invalid, unauthorized response.

+  By default, this delegate asserts that the HTTP response has a status code equal to `401 Unauthorized`.

 ## Default test user

 When an access token is being generated, JWT Guard uses the `TestSettings.DefaultTestUser` property to populate the claims in the token.